RobinBruegger/PartiallyReversibleUnet/README.md

 * Adjust the path in `systemsetup.py` to match your system.
 * Run the `train.py` script

-The settings for the experimetns are each in an individual file located in the `experimetns` folder.
+The settings for the experiments are each in an individual file located in the `experiments/` folder.
 You can change the experiment by importing a different experiment in the file `segmenter.py`.